 Early Years Baseline assessment in early years is robust through moderation meetings and LA, EYFS scrutiny.
-Language and communication are developed and extended through SALT assessment with child lead, directed and focused activities.
+Language and communication are developed and extended through SCERTS assessment with child lead, directed and focused activities.
 Learning is focussed on communication and language.
 Parents know how to support the child's learning and development through face-to-face transition meetings and stay and play sessions with therapists.
 Staggered transitions and home visits take place at the beginning of the year.
-There is a sharp focus on the delivery of phonics with daily session by trained staff.
-SaLT support with strategies for home and school creates generalisation and consolidation.
-There are specific next steps for progress and improvement.
-There is a pathway for communication, feeding and routines, pupils in Early Years achieve exceptional outcomes.
-Early Years Next Steps Adapt trust-based observations to support specific teaching and learning needs for Early Years.
+There is a sharp focus on the delivery of phonics with daily session by trained staff. ion. or progress and improvement. unication, feeding and Early Years Next Steps Adapt trust-based observations to support specific teaching and learning needs for Early Years.
 Develop collaborative work for Early Years with Lewisham Special Schools.
 Baseline with LA in October 2023.

 Sixth Form Provision Students are well prepared for the next stage of education.
 Transition by the psychologist team is offered.
 Twelve weeks a year access is given to pathway 3 at the local FE college.
 Work experience is tailored to the needs of the pupils.
 Gatsby Benchmarks are used as an indicator of progress.
 The curriculum is ambitious for our students and provides the life skills required for post 19 transitions.
 Sixth Form provision was judged as 'Outstanding' by Ofsted in 2019.
 Pupils achieve exceptional outcomes through an enriched and ambitious curriculum.
 All students achieved their qualifications and secured an FE college placement.
 1 student successfully completed Drumbeat's midday meal supervisor internship and is now employed as an 'as and when' midday meal supervisor.
-Sixth Form Provision Next Steps Provision Increase links with employers for internships and work-based learning.
+Sixth Form Provision Next Steps Increase links with employers for internships and work-based learning.
 Develop further relationship with LA to action a plan for improved employment opportunities.
+Develop the SEND Employment Forum addresses employment gaps for SEND in Lewisham.